MitchyGoodness/MCC_Tech_Docs/README.md

 Plug it into either INPUT 7 or INPUT 8.
 ![Back of the RESI](/images/RESI/back.jpeg)

-* The other HDMI output is for the “lower third” (only has lyrics positioned in the lower third of the screen).
+* The other HDMI output is for lyrics and is often called “lower-third” since the content is aligned to the bottom and limited to the lower third of the screen.

-It feeds directly into the RESI through either INPUT 7 or INPUT 8.
+It feeds directly into the RESI through either `INPUT 7` or `INPUT 8`.
 Any HDMI cable can be used route the feed.

 * HDMI Input is for video capture or recording: